 - When you’re done unloading, PODS picks up your container.

-One thing to consider when you’re moving with PODS is parking: you’ll want to have a driveway, parking lot, or street parking space for your moving container.
-If you’re moving to a tight urban setting, like NYC, then you’ll want to double check that there’s sufficient space.
+One thing to consider when you’re moving with PODS is parking: You need a driveway, parking lot, or street parking space for your moving container.
+If you’re moving to a tight urban setting, like NYC, then you’ll want to double check that there’s sufficient space — or simply take advantage of PODS City Service.

-Here’s a quick rundown of the pros and cons of using a moving container for your move to Florida (or out of Florida).
+Here’s a quick rundown of the pros and cons of using a moving and storage container for your move to Florida (or out of Florida).

 Pros | Cons |